Joe Brock

 On Tuesday, August 29, 2017, the first ever North Carolina Wine and Grape Month kickoff event was held at The Pavilion at Childress Vineyards in Lexington.
 North Carolina Governor Roy Cooper was on hand to sign the official Wine and Grape Month proclamation designating September as North Carolina Wine and Grape Month.
 Below are some photos from that day.
 We hope this event becomes an annual celebration of North Carolina Wine!
 Continue reading →

-Posted by Joe Brock in NC Wine Month, Wine, 0 comments
+Posted by Joe Brock in Archive, 0 comments

 Celebrating NC Wine & Grape Month 2017